FreeTubeApp/FreeTube-Docs/usage/importing-subscriptions.md

 Go to your subscriptions page (Not your settings page!).
 On this page, click on the `Subscriptions` title to open up a drop down.
 In this drop down,click on the "Export to File" button.
 Transfer this file to your PC running FreeTube.

-Once you have this file, you can import this file into FreeTube by going to `Settings->Data Settings->Import Subscriptions->Import NewPipe (.json)`
+Once you have this file, you can import this file into FreeTube by going to `Settings->Data Settings->Import Subscriptions`

 ## From other FreeTube instances